leebyron/decimalish/README.md

 Call `decimal(value)` to convert a JavaScript `number` or numeric string into a Decimalish `decimal`.
-To go back to a native number, pass the decimal string to `Number(decimalValue)` or `parseFloat(decimalValue)`, keeping in mind that very large or highly precise decimals may not round-trip exactly.
+To go back to a native number, pass the decimal string to `toNumber(decimalValue)` for guaranteed accurate conversion (or thrown Error), or `parseFloat(decimalValue)`, keeping in mind that very large or highly precise decimals may not round-trip exactly.

 ### What's the difference between remainder and modulo?